 - Before you know it, you are brewing.

-Many a coffeeshop will not be able to compete with how good you make your coffee at home.
+Many a coffeeshop will not be able to compete with how good you make your coffee at home, or should I say “with this machine”.
 If your beans are fresh and (here’s the big one) you get to make your coffee exactly how you want it.

 2 Year sage warranty.